Take a look around this stylish, contemporary home with four bedrooms in Sussex

 This contemporary home in Chestnut Avenue, Chichester was built in 2015.

-The Light House is a light accommodation with a soft palette throughout.
+The Light House, on Chestnut Avenue, Chichester – a light and airy home with a soft palette throughout.

 The bright and spacious reception hall/dining area has a welcoming feel with a striking oak and glass stairway that allows glimpses to the airy, upper level and the soaring double height ceiling.
 The ground floor accommodation offers a vast open-plan reception area, extending into an oak-framed sitting room with oak flooring.
 This is flooded with natural light courtesy of skylight apertures in the vaulted and beamed ceiling, and walls comprising windows and doors.
 Seating is centred around a woodburning stove and the open views to the outside blur the boundary between house and garden.